 First Cover Letter Blunder that’s Easily Fixed – Introducing Yourself with Your Name

 The hirer is first and foremost interested in seeing if you’re qualified for the job.
-If you’re not qualified, the hirer probably won’t read your resume.
+If you’re not qualified, the HR executive probably won’t read your resume.
 In any case, you’ll be signing off with your name in the cover letter and at the end of the resume.
-Remember to include your contact information on both documents as well.
+Remember to include your contact information in both documents as well.

 By doing this you’ll ensure your chances of getting an interview in the event that the letter and resume get separated from each other.
 To engage the reader from the very start, it’s advised that you open your cover letter with an attention-grabbing sentence.

 Second Cover Letter Blunder that’s Easily Fixed – Too Long or Too Short

 A cover letter must be no longer than three-quarters of an A4 page.
 The only exception is if you are applying for a top-level management position.
 Remember to express yourself concisely and effectively.
 Refrain from overloading the reader on any one topic.

 Simple facts like a relocation can be explained in a sentence or two if it’s the reason you’re applying for the job.
 More significant thoughts like a career change being the reason for your job application may require one paragraph only.

 Keep in mind that the key to this writing exercise is choosing your words carefully so that each significant point is mentioned in a few sentences.
 Don’t be too formal or informal with the tone you use in your writing.
 The somewhat grey area between the two would likely illustrate a personality perfectly.